michaelwfc/csapp/docs/Chapter 3 machine-level-representation-of-programs.md

 Alignment restrictions

-Many computer systems place restrictions on the allowable addresses for the primitive data types, requiring that the address for some objects must be a multiple of some valueK (typically 2, 4, or 8).
+Many computer systems place restrictions on the allowable addresses for the primitive data types, requiring that the address for some objects must be a multiple of some value K (typically 2, 4, or 8).

+- Primitive data type requires K bytes
+- Address must be multiple of K
+- Required on some machines; advised on x86-64

+Motivation for Aligning Data

+- Memory accessed by (aligned) chunks of 4 or 8 bytes (system dependent)
+- Inefficient to load or store datum that spans quad word boundaries
+- Virtual memory trickier when datum spans 2 pages

 The x86-64 hardware will work correctly regardless of the alignment of data.
 However, Intel recommends that data be aligned to improve memory system performance.
 Their alignment rule is based on the principle that any primitive object of K bytes must have an address that is a multiple of K

+Compiler : Inserts gaps in structure to ensure correct alignment of fields

+#### Satisfying Alignment with Structures

+Within structure:

+- Must satisfy each element’s alignment requirement

+Overall structure placement

+- each structure has alignment requirement K, K = Largest alignment of any element
+- Initial address & structure length must be multiples of K

+### Arrays of Structures

+- Overall structure length multiple of K
+- Satisfy alignment requirement for every element

 ### Summary of Compound Types in C